kapaman/sets-and-relations/README.md

 Project Link: [https://reflex-kapaman.vercel.app/](https://reflex-kapaman.vercel.app/)

 ### NOTE:
 Please refrain from using the webapp on mobile or small screen devices.
-It just won't work or it may not look exactly like how it was supposed to.
+It just won't work or it might not look exactly like how it was supposed to.